-People have asked me why manufacturers don’t display more products on their site.
+People have asked me why manufacturers don’t display more products on their sites.
 As I mentioned above, these companies are creating pieces that are made-to-order.
 By not showing a photo of everything they’ve ever produced, they’re actually protecting their customers (you might be one of them) from copycats.
 While it may be a little frustrating to you as you look for manufacturers, in the long run, it really is a good thing.

-They don’t have a check out button on their site.
+They don’t have a checkout button on their site.

-Manufacturers generally do not have any “shopping cart” functionality on their site.
+Manufacturers generally do not have any “shopping cart” functionality on their websites.
 You can’t just pick a shirt and toss it in your cart.
 There’s a bit more to it than that.
 You communicate with them (yes, it’s a little weird at first) to explain what you need, the materials you want to make it out of, the dimensions, etc. Then…

 You ALWAYS need to get a sample.